The Cloisters - Yes, you've heard it's world-famous, but have you ever been there? No? Then go! (And the next time I'm in town, I will).

 The Earth Room by Walter De Maria - "It's a room full of dirt!!"
 Yes, yes it is.
 And it is art.

 The Broken Kilometer by Walter De Maria - "It's 500 two-meter-long solid brass rods sitting on the floor!!"
 Yep.
 It's also art.
 You gotta problem with that??

 The Jefferson Market Regional Library (Jefferson Market Courthouse) - A High Victorian Gothic masterpiece.
 Even the most Miesian of modernists will be in awe.
 Or at least I'd like to think.
 "Old Jeff" is also one of the earliest success stories in the New York preservation movement.
 (With Penn Station and the Old Singer Building the tragedies.)

 Joey Ramone Place (the corner of Bowery and Second Street) - Yes, it's official, the godfather of punk is now honored for eternity.
 (Or until I steal the sign.)

 The Lobby of One Wall Street (Irving Trust Building) - The security guards may kick you out as soon as you step through the doors, but this room is a gem.
-(On the weblink photo, it's the lobby with black, orange, and gold mosaic walls and ceiling.
-Is that cool or what?)

 The Woolworth Building - Cass Gilbert's "Cathedral of Commerce" was the tallest in the world from 1913 to 1933, when it was surpassed by the Chrysler Building.
 (Alas, the stunning lobby has been closed to the public since 9/11.)